SmartTokenLabs/attestation/cli-demo.md

 For example:

-`java -jar Demo.jar request-attest priv.pem test@test.ts mail request.pem request-secret.pem`
+`java -jar attestation-all.jar request-attest priv.pem test@test.ts mail request.pem request-secret.pem`

 ### Construct Attestation
 Constructs an attestation to a specific identifier of a certain type which is valid for a certain amount of time, signed using a private key and linked to human readable name of the attestor.
 The command outputs the public attestation.